 About the Program

 Designed for candidates already teaching in the field, the program combines the curricula of the credential and master’s programs to deliver a unique educational package.
 More than 170 California districts cooperate in the program, meeting the needs of public school teachers on intern credentials, as well as those teaching in private schools.
 (Not a full-time teacher?
-Check out our Track A Program. )
+Check out our Non-Intern program. )

 With program requirements and class times tailored to the working adult, APU’s School of Education programs fit your schedule.

 - Classes meet one night a week for nine weeks.